CIRT: Critical Incident Response Team

 2. The CIRT chair will document the student’s response regarding the alleged conduct.
 If the student does not respond, the CIRT chair will document the efforts made to obtain the student’s response.

-3. If the CIRT chair determines that expulsion is warranted, the student will be notified in writing as soon as possible.
+3. If the CIRT chair determines that expulsion is warranted, the student will be notified in writing as soon as possible, and a copy of this procedure will be provided to the student at the same time.

 4. A student wishing to appeal the CIRT chair’s determination must do so by notifying the Dean of Students in writing within three (3) calendar days of receiving the determination.
 During the pendency of the appeal, the student and the University must follow the CIRT chair’s determination, including any restrictions on the student’s being on campus.

 The Dean of Students will schedule a meeting to discuss the appeal as soon as practicable.
+At the meeting, the student may present the written and/or oral basis for the student’s appeal.
 Persons present at the meeting are limited to the student, one non-attorney representative for the student, one attorney representative for the student, the CIRT chair, the Dean of Students, and a University police or security officer.
 If the student brings an attorney representative, a member of the Office of General Counsel should be present.
-Representatives (including attorneys) are not permitted to speak during the meeting, other than to the person they are accompanying.
+Representatives and attorneys (including the Office of General Counsel) are not permitted to participate in the meeting, other than to consult with the person they are accompanying.

 The Dean of Students will determine any other procedures, as circumstances may require.